arumshisky/blog/_posts/2019/2019-07-21-conversation.markdown

 </figure>

 > This blog is NOT political, even though the story below will show some of my political views.
-I'm sharing it because it highlights a burning problem in computational social science that is getting nowhere near enough attention.
+I'm sharing it because it highlights a burning issue in computational social science that is getting nowhere near enough attention.
 Reader beware.

 ## Academics and Populism